Efficient Length-Generalizable Attention via Causal Retrieval for Long-Context Language Modeling: Methodology

 \subsection{Model Architecture}

 DRT is composed of $N$ Transformer-like layers.
 Similar to RETRO~\citep{DBLP:conf/icml/BorgeaudMHCRM0L22}, the input sequence of DRT is equally divided into chunks.
 Formally, given a sequence $\mathbf{x}=[x_1, x_2, ..., x_L]$ with $L$ tokens, we divide the sequence into $\frac{L}{S}$ chunks, where $S$ is the chunk size, denoted as $\{c_1, c_2, ..., c_{L/S}\}$, where $x_i \in c_{\lceil i/S \rceil}$.
 Similar to Landmark Attention, we insert a special token $\text{LMK}$ at the end of each chunk, which summarizes the preceding content via self-attention. \paragraph{Forward Pass.} Figure~\ref{fig:model_arc} illustrates the forward pass of a token in DRT.
 DRT layers are bifurcated into upper and lower sections like in RPT~\citep{rubin2024retrievalpretrainedtransformerlongrangelanguage}.
-The key differences are the introduction of GCA and the further division of the upper layers into $G$ groups, enabling learning to retrieve on the fly and adaptive multi-hop retrieval.
+The key differences are the introduction of GCA and the further division of the upper layers into $G$ groups, enabling learning to retrieve on the fly and adaptive multiple retrievals.
 The lower layers comprise standard Transformer layers while each upper layer has an additional GCA module after self-attention.
 In the forward pass, the chunk hidden states output by the lower layers, besides being fed to the upper layers, are also fed into a bi-directional Transformer encoder, which further contextualizes the representations with inner-chunk positional encoding, yielding $\bm{C}_k \in \mathbb{R}^{S \times d}$ and $\bm{l}_k \in \mathbb{R}^d$ shared across all upper layers, where $d$ is the hidden state dimension.
-At the $g$-{th} upper decoder group, chunk $c_t$ retrieves the top-$k$ relevant past chunks for its next chunk:
+At the $g$-{th} upper decoder group, chunk $c_t$ retrieves the top-$k$ relevant past chunks for its next chunk: Here, $\bm{h}_t^{g} \in \mathbb{R}^d$ represents the landmark representation output by the previous decoder layer of the $g$-th group, which accumulates all information from groups 1 to $g-1$.
+This enables $\bm{h}_t^{g}$ to perform multiple retrievals based on retrieved information fused by previous layers. $\mathbf{W}^g_h, \mathbf{W}_l \in \mathbb{R}^{d \times d}$ apply linear transformations on their respective inputs. $r_t^{g,k}$ represents the causal relevance score of $c_k$ to $c_t$. $\mathcal{C}_t^g$ contains the indices of past chunks with top-$k$ relevance scores.
+The retrieved chunks are shared among the subsequent layers within the same group.
+The upper layers apply GCA to fuse retrieved information into the decoder. \paragraph{Grouped Cross-Attention.} For the $l$-{th} layer, let $\bm{H}^l_{t+1}$ and $\bm{\hat{H}}^l_{t+1}\in \mathbb{R}^{(S+1) \times d}$ denote the batched token representations in the $(t+1)$-{th} chunk before and after GCA.
+The function $g(l)$ is used to map a layer index to a group index and is defined as follows: